 1. Make Compost

-Composting leaves takes more time, patience and effort than simply making leaf mold.
-But if you have the space and time, then leaves can be a great way to make extra compost for your garden.
+Composting leaf matter takes more time, patience and effort than simply making mold.
+But if you have the space and time, then yard waste leaves can be a great way to make extra compost for your garden.

 Note that not all leaves are created equally.
 Some leaves compost more effectively than others.

-Good leaves for composting: The best leaves for composting are those lower in lignin and higher is calcium and nitrogen.
-These leaves include ash, maple, fruit tree leaves, poplar, and willow.
+Good leaves for compost: The best leaves for composting are those lower in lignin and higher is calcium and nitrogen.
+These leaves include ash, maple, fruit tree leaves, poplar, and willow leaves.
 These ‘good’ leaves will typically break down in about a year.

-Bad leaves for composting: Bad leaves are those higher in lignin and lower in nitrogen and calcium.
-These include beech, oak, holly, and sweet chestnut.
+Bad leaves for compost: Bad leaves are those higher in lignin and lower in nitrogen and calcium.
+These include beech, oak leaves, holly, and sweet chestnut.
 Also, make sure to avoid using leaves of black walnut and eucalyptus as these plants contain natural herbicides that will prevent seeds from germinating.
+Leaves of diseased plants should also be thrown away and not composted.

 How to Compost Leaves

-Firstly, shred or grind the leaves.
-This will significantly speed up the composting process.
-If you don’t have a shredder, you can simply mow the leaves to collect them.
+Firstly, shred or grind the yard waste leaves.
+This will significantly speed up the decomposition process.
+If you don’t have a shredder, you can simply use your lawn mower mow the leaves to collect them.
 Alternatively, a garbage can and a string trimmer will work (be sure to wear eye and ear protection).
 Fill your garbage can approximately three quarters full with leaves.
 Put your string trimmer in, turn it on and move it through the layers of leaves.

-Leaves are considered ‘browns’ in your compost pile.
-Therefore you need to add liberal amounts of ‘green’ materials, high in nitrogen, such as grass clippings or kitchen waste.
+Leaves are considered ‘browns’ in your compost pile or compost bin.
+Therefore you need to add liberal amounts of ‘green’ materials or organic matter, high in nitrogen, such as grass clippings or kitchen waste.
 To prevent attracting pests to your compost pile and to speed up the composting process, bokashi composting is a great way to pre-compost your food waste.
 Mix 4-5 parts leaves to one part green waste.

-Adding compost accelerator to your pile will add a boost of microbes to help the composting process.
+Adding compost accelerator, like green organic waste to your large pile will add a boost of microbes to help the composting process.

 Turn your pile 1-2 times a week.
 Add more green waste (grass clippings, kitchen waste etc) as you turn.
 Turning the pile and mixing in oxygen will get it to heat up and compost more quickly.
 Remember to keep the pile moist.
 It wants to be the consistency of a sponge.
 Covering the pile with a plastic sheet will help to keep the pile warm and prevent it from drying out.